-Recipients will be required to submit quarterly progress reports using the Performance Progress Report (OMB SF-PPR) as the cover sheet and quarterly financial reports (OMB SF 425) throughout the project period, as well as a final program and financial report not later than 90 days after the end of the project period.
-The quarterly progress reports and final program reports MUST be submitted through the RVS.
+Recipients will be required to submit quarterly financial reports (OMB Standard Form 425) throughout the project period, as well as a final program and financial report not later than 90 days after the end of the project period.
+The quarterly progress reports and final program reports MUST be submitted through RVS.
 The website address is https://rvs.umn.edu/Home.aspx.